Antimicrobial Resistance: Facing Tomorrow's Problems, Today

 However, widespread implementation of phage therapy will require large-scale clinical trials to study the safety and efficacy of appropriate candidates.
 Clinically, “I think we're years away from widespread use,” predicted Kaplan.
 “In addition to the FDA approval, physicians will need to feel comfortable with this new strategy.”

-Kaplan will convene several leaders in the field of phage therapy for a session at ASM Microbe 2023 that will explore the current state of research, novel clinical approaches and recent commercial developments.
-The session is titled "New Perspectives on Phage Therapy to Treat Multidrug Resistant Infections.”
+Kaplan convened several leaders in the field of phage therapy for a session at ASM Microbe 2023 that explored the current state of research, novel clinical approaches and recent commercial developments.
+The session was titled "New Perspectives on Phage Therapy to Treat Multidrug Resistant Infections.”

 Equity, Social Justice and Antimicrobial Resistance

 While addressing scientific and medical challenges related to combatting AMR is of paramount importance, if the solutions and interventions don’t end up reaching patients and susceptible groups, are they truly impactful?

 That is an issue that Jacinda Abdul-Mutakabbir, Pharm.D., MPH, from the University of California San Diego is trying to address.
 “How is it,” Abdul-Mutakabbir asked, “that we ensure equitable stewardship measures and policies [related to AMR]?"

 Such discussion is not just theoretical.
 The COVID-19 pandemic has laid bare significant racial and ethnic disparities in virus-associated mortality, along with vaccination rates.
 Hoping to prevent similar disparities from occurring in the looming AMR crisis, Abdul-Mutakabbir is working to establish “stewardship that really tries to ensure that everyone receives the most appropriate therapies, at the most appropriate time, for the most appropriate durations, and that we're making sure that all of these things are done equitably.”